Reporting deaths and death certificates

 Deferred funeral

-Do the deceased's next of kin wish that you bury or cremate the deceased later than 6 working days after their death?
-You need permission from the mayor.
-You can apply for the permit to the municipality in which the deceased died.
+Do the next of kin wish that you bury or cremate the deceased later than 6 working days after their death (in Dutch)?
+You need a licence and permission from the mayor.
+You can apply for the licence to the municipality in which the deceased died.
 Reason to defer a funeral can for instance be that family needs to travel from abroad to attend the funeral.
-Religious beliefs can also be a reason to defer a funeral.
+Religious grounds can also be a reason to defer a funeral.

 This article is related to: